7 Tips for Diabetes Foot Care

 2. Keep feet clean and dry

 Wash your feet daily in lukewarm water (use your elbow to test the water temperature).
-Apply talcum powder or cornstarch to keep the skin dry.
+Apply talcum powder or cornstarch to keep the skin dry, especially between the toes.

 3. Keep skin soft